Chanty

-My team and I will share the things we love about Skype and Google’s tools as well as some things that got us confused.
+My team and I will share the things we loved about Skype and Google’s tools as well as some things that got us confused.
 Meanwhile, feel free to book a demo with our team to learn how your business can benefit from using Chanty.

 Google Meet (Chat) vs Skype launch